bythyag/coldmail-generator/README.md

-## Cold Mail Generator
+## cold mail generator

-### Overview
+### overview
-The Cold Mail Generator is a Python application designed to automate the process of sending personalized cold emails to professors.
-It utilizes advanced language models to generate email content based on provided prompts and professor details.
-The application is structured in a modular way, allowing for easy maintenance and extension.
+the cold mail generator is a python application designed to automate the process of sending personalized cold emails to professors. it utilizes advanced language models to generate email content based on provided prompts and professor details. the application is structured in a modular way, allowing for easy maintenance and extension.

-### Project Structure
+### project structure
 ```
 coldmail-generator
 ├── src